 What are the dimensions of your product?
 Where will the metal nameplate be located/mounted?
 From what distance would you like it to be seen?
 These three questions will help you determine the size of metal nameplate needed.
 Size and shape can also depend on logos or artwork, amount of text, or industry standards.
 U.S. Nameplate Co. has a number of different dies required to produce special shapes.
 If our dies do not fit specific needs, custom dies can be created.
 U.S. Nameplate Co. can die cut, digitally cut, laminate and/or machine a variety of metals in different shapes and sizes.

 Depending on the material used to create the metal nameplate, there are a few different colors available.
 Anodized aluminum is available in black, clear, red and gold.
-Most any metal product stocked can be screen printed and/or flooded to produce colors specified/needed.
+Almost any metal product stocked can be screen-printed and/or flooded to produce colors specified/needed.
 U.S. Nameplate Company also has the capability of digitally printing metals to produce photographic quality images.
 Metal finishes vary between materials but may include matte, brushed, mill, or satin.

 Once need is determined regarding customized metal nameplates, continue the process by requesting a quote from U.S. Nameplate Co.
 When a quote is requested we ask for general company contact information, product need and usage, and a basic blueprint/drawing of the product.
 It’s our job to help you customize a nameplate best suited to your needs.